kevdowney/harbor/readme.md

 - password is root
 - Either connect to 192.168.22.22 on port 3306 (or different ip from settings.yml)
 - Can also connect via localhost at port 33060

+Adding sites after box is running, SSH into Harbor and run:

+    $ serve url.app /sync/path/to/public

 ----------------------------------------------------------------------------